|

 Continue reading USA Denies ‘Unfair Advantage’ Claim

-By Bluey Crackersport, on November 30th, 2000 The Australian Olympic Games Fund Raising Committee and Ladies Auxiliary today announced a new addition to the mascots that are currently available.
+The Australian Olympic Games Fund Raising Committee and Ladies Auxiliary today announced a new addition to the mascots that are currently available.

 ‘Silvia’ will join Wally, Bazza and Darky as games mascots and will go on sale immediately.